Strategies to Beat a Binge When it First Starts

-Question number one: Am I really hungry or is something else going on?
+Question number one: Am I really hungry, or is something else going on?
 Often when I feel a craving, I'm not hungry.
 I'm bored, angry, lonely or tired.
-I just want the temporary comfort a junk food provides.
+I just want the temporary comfort junk food provides.
 If I'm not hungry, I do something to take my mind off the cravings.
 I might drink a glass of cold water, chew on a piece of gum or get ready for bed.
 By taking action, I take my mind off the obsession and push myself to do something constructive.

 Question number two: If I'm hungry because I haven't eaten enough, what do I have that's healthy?
 This is when it's nice to have some already prepared food in the freezer or refrigerator so you can heat and eat.
-A healthy frozen dinner, one of my homemade protein bars, half a sandwich or a handful of vegetables with a little fat free dressing allow me to indulge guilt free.
+A healthy frozen dinner, one of my homemade protein bars, half a sandwich or a handful of vegetables with a little fat-free dressing allow me to indulge guilt-free.

 If it's too late in the evening for a full meal, I reach for something that's a treat, but that won't leave me feeling bad.
 An apple, peach or pear are all lower in calories while still satisfying the desire to treat myself.
 When I finish, I brush my teeth (that tells my brain I'm done eating for the day) and head to bed for some sleep.

 Question number three: Sometimes, even after I've done all the things that are good for me, I'm still obsessing about junk food.
 That's when I ask myself, what would be the consequences of satisfying my cravings?
 Then I write my feelings down in a journal, pray or call a friend for support.
-If I don't have the strength to stop a binge, I need to reach out to someone or something that's stronger.
+If I don't have the strength to stop a binge, I need to reach out to someone or something stronger.